robinsloan/rnn-writer/README.md

 ### Configuration

 The only thing missing is the location of a server to provide the "autocompletions."
-You have two options:

-1. Download and set up [`torch-rnn-server`](https://github.com/robinsloan/torch-rnn-server) along with its dependencies, which are many -- but you can skip several if you're using a pretrained model.
+You should download and set up [`torch-rnn-server`](https://github.com/robinsloan/torch-rnn-server) along with its dependencies, which are many -- but you can skip several if you're using a pretrained model.
 After doing this, tell `rnn-writer` where to find `torch-rnn-server`, e.g. at `http://localhost:8080`.
-2. Or...

-### text.bargains :)

-I strongly recommend running a local installation of `torch-rnn-server`, only because it makes the writing experience so very snappy and satisfying.
-But, if that's too daunting, I'm providing an API at `text.bargains` through which you can access a trained RNN... running on a computer... sitting under a table... in my office.

-If you email me at `api@robinsloan.com` I'll happily set you up with an API key, with the understanding that this is a service provided for fun and experimentation and it could go offline at any time.

-Okay SO: at this point, you either have `torch-rnn-server` running on your computer, or you've contacted me for a time-limited and vaguely suspicious `text.bargains` API key.
-Now, let's

 ### Use this thing!